How To Remove Pet Urine Odor From Carpets

 Pet odor caused from urine or feces is one of the toughest deodorizing problems you will face.
 The stain from the problem is only a small part of the dilemma.
 Unless you completely neutralize the area where the pet accident occurred, the animal, especially cats, will return to the spot.

 Pet odor is a protein based problem and cannot be eliminated by normal pet spotting cleaners or deodorizers.
+(Consider hiring a professional carpet cleaner)

 In order to remove odor, you must use an enzyme product to digest the protein, particularly in urine.
 If you DO NOT use the correct cleaning procedure, the cat or dog will locate the smell and likely defecate on the rug again.